United States home front during World War II: Women

 Women also joined the workforce to replace men who had joined the forces, though in fewer numbers.
+From 1890 to 1990, the percentage of married women in the workforce rose from 5% to 60%.
+Most of this change in workforce participation was during World War II.
 Roosevelt stated that the efforts of civilians at home to support the war through personal sacrifice was as critical to winning the war as the efforts of the soldiers themselves.
 "Rosie the Riveter" became the symbol of women laboring in manufacturing.
 Women worked in defense plants and volunteered for war-related organizations.
 Women even learned to fix cars and became "conductorettes" for the train.
 The war effort brought about significant changes in the role of women in society as a whole.
-When the male breadwinner returned, wives could stop working.
+During the duration of the war, women had access to job opportunities beyond the traditionally “pink-collar” jobs.
+These jobs were often previously filled exclusively by men, and were higher paying and typically required more skill.
+Afterwards, there was a reversion to traditional gender roles and an expectation for women to become housewives, or at least take on more traditionally female jobs.

 Alice Throckmorton McLean founded the American Women's Voluntary Services (AWVS) in January 1940, 23 months before the United States entered the war.
 When Pearl Harbor was bombed, the AWVS had more than 18,000 members who were ready to drive ambulances, fight fires, lead evacuations, operate mobile kitchens, deliver first aid, and perform other emergency services.
 By war's end the AWVS counted 325,000 women at work and selling an estimated $1 billion in war bonds and stamps.